 50th Wedding Anniversary – Gold

 After a lifetime together, there’s only one gift that can do it justice – gold.
 The most precious metal, gold symbolises lots of things, including prosperity and strength.
 Again gold is used for modern and traditional anniversaries so buy your loved one a gold anniversary gift.
-You could even upgrade your wedding rings!
+You don't have to opt for jewellery though, we love this ombre gold decanter!

 55th Wedding Anniversary – Emerald

 Green is considered to be the most calming of all colours, and represents growth.
-After 55 years together your life may not be as hectic as it once was, but you’ve grown together so give emerald inspired gifts to recognise that.
+After 55 years together your life may not be as hectic as it once was, but you’ve grown together so give emerald or emerald-inspired gifts to recognise that.

 70th Wedding Anniversary – Platinum